·

 No, it’s not cold in Barcelona in September.
 The average low temperature is 17°C (62°F), which is still quite mild.
 However, it’s always a good idea to bring a light jacket or sweater for the evenings, as temperatures can drop slightly.

-the mild weather allows inhabitants to hang their curtains in barcelona in september
+the mild weather allows inhabitants to hang their curtains in Barcelona in September

 Is Barcelona Windy in September?